 Language is a vehicle of thinking that helps a child to understand whatever knowledge is being imparted to him.
 To prevent a child from stunted intellectual growth and development, the child must acquire a high degree of linguistic and communicative competence in the language of instruction.
 This is essential because he needs language for creative thinking and response to all the learning experiences offered to him by the teacher.
-Indeed all aspects of literacyscience, arts, vocational/technical etc. -
+Indeed all aspects of literacy-science, arts, vocational/technical etc. -

-utilize language as a vehicle of understanding (Makinde, 2004).
+utilize language as a vehicle of children do not use the school language in understanding (Makinde, 2004).